(Image source: Cerity homepage.)

 Berg, the former EVP and CIO of West Bend Mutual (West Bend, Wis.) got the Cerity project rolling in Q4 2017, having joined Employers early in that year.
 By Jan.
-2018, the firm had signed a contract with Duck Creek, and the company is now open for business in Illinois, Texas, Arizona and Utah, with plans to expand nationwide.
+2018, the firm had signed a contract with Duck Creek, and since going live in Jan.
+2019, the company is now open for business in Illinois, Texas, Arizona and Utah, with plans to expand nationwide.
 While Cerity’s systems handle all policy-related processing and customer interaction, policies are underwritten by sister company Employers Insurance Company of Nevada (Reno).

 “We started from scratch, intentionally from a blank slate,” Berg comments.
 “From the selection of Duck Creek to the OnDemand solution choice, to the custom front end—all cloud-based—and our predictive model for accurately pricing any given customer who comes in.”